humanmade/altis-local-server/docs/troubleshooting.md

 In the docker GUI go to the "Preferences" pane, then the "Advanced" tab and move the memory slider up.

 ![Docker Advanced Settings](./assets/docker-gui-advanced.png)

+## Windows 10 Home Edition

+Docker Desktop for Windows uses Windows-native Hyper-V virtualization and networking, which is not available in the Windows 10 Home edition.
+If you are using Windows 10 Home Edition you will need to use the [Local Chassis](docs://local-chassis) environment.